szabgab/szabgab/README.md

-### Gábor Szabó, teaching Rust, Python, Git, GitHub, and Docker
+### Gábor Szabó, Open Source contributor, teacher, and consultant

+Hi there 👋,

+I maintain a number of Open Source projects and contribute improvements to hundreds of other projects.

-Hi there 👋, I help people writter higher quality code faster and enable them to create more value to their employers and to the world.
-I also teach peaople how to contribute to open source projects.
+At my corporate clients I help people writter higher quality code faster and enable them to create more value to their employers and to the world.
 I taught in a number of cities around the world: in Austin, Chicago, Frankfurt, Copenhagen, Oslo, Lisbon, Pisa, Riga, Tel Aviv, Jerusalem, Haifa, Rehovot, just to name some of them.
-Since the corona virus started I taught mostly on-line though in-person training is coming back.

-In this repository you will find many open source projects I have been working on.
-The most imporant ones are listed below.
+The main programming languages are Rust, Python, and Perl.

+Git, GitHub, and Docker

 ### Courses - Corporate Training
-- I'm teaching the [Open Source Developer Course](https://osdc.code-maven.com/) helping people who would like to contribute to open source projects.
+- Programming in Rust
 - Python for Beginners
 - Advanced Python
 - Testing with Python (pytest)
 - Web development with Python Flask
 - Git
 - GitHub
+- I'm teaching the [Open Source Developer Course](https://osdc.code-maven.com/) helping people who would like to contribute to open source projects.

 - If you are interested in courses they can be found here: https://szabgab.com/